fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 We here provide instructions that faciliate the implementation of PLTM (Mimno et al., 2009) for projects.
 Our instructions build mainly on code and guidelines that can be accessed here http://mallet.cs.umass.edu/ and http://mallet.cs.umass.edu/topics-polylingual.php

 # Motivation
-PLTM can be used for projects that wish to derive topics for a multilingual corpus and different cases. to identify one topic model for the entire multilingual corpus, which allows the direct quantitative comparisons of topic probabilities across cases
+PLTM can be used for projects that wish to derive topics for a multilingual corpus and different cases.
+It is useful to identify one topic model for the entire multilingual corpus, which allows the direct quantitative comparisons of topic probabilities across cases.

 ## Instructions